 |188||Russell Square – Aldwych – Waterloo – Elephant – Surrey Quays – Greenwich|

 |199||Canada Water – Greenwich – Lewisham – Catford|

 A relaxing way to travel to Greenwich is on the river.
 It's a regal way as it is the very same route that Queen Elizabeth I made in her day.

 Take to the river with City Cruises.
-London's famous riverside landmarks really come alive on City Cruises as you are guaranteed the best views in town.Cruises depart every 30 mintues from all piers.
+London's famous riverside landmarks really come alive on City Cruises as you are guaranteed the best views in town.Cruises depart every 30 minutes from all piers.

-Thames Clipper runs a frequent and reliable service, leaving every 20 minutes, and calling in at all or most piers along the way, providing plenty of opportunity to hop on.
+Thames Clipper runs a frequent and reliable service, leaving every 20 minutes, and calling in at all or most piers along the way, providing plenty of opportunities to hop on.

 Departure points, going east from the centre of town are Waterloo Pier, Embankment Pier, Blackfriars Pier, Bankside Pier, London Bridge Pier, Tower Pier, Canary Wharf Pier, Greenland Pier and Masthouse Terrace Pier.

 The Clippers are all wheelchair and pram accessible at boarding points, in the interior and in the toilet facilities.